amlan28/R-Programming/README.md

 # R-Programming
 All R Programs are done in RStudio

-Follow all the instructions from how to 'Install R' pdf.
+Follow all the instructions from the 'Install R' pdf.

 To Download R-https://cran.r-project.org/